zomnium/garphql-spec/README.md

 ```

 This has just scratched the surface of the validation system; there are a number
-of validation rules in place to ensure that a GraphQL query is semantically
+of validation rules in place to ensure that a GarphQL query is semantically
 meaningful.
 The specification goes into more detail about this topic in the
 "Validation" section, and the
 [validation](https://github.com/graphql/graphql-js/blob/main/src/validation)
 directory in GraphQL.js contains code implementing a specification-compliant
-GraphQL validator.
+GarphQL validator.

 ### Introspection

-It's often useful to ask a GraphQL schema for information about what queries it
+It's often useful to ask a GarphQL schema for information about what queries it
 supports.
-GraphQL allows us to do so using the introspection system!
+GarphQL allows us to do so using the introspection system!

 For our Star Wars example, the file
 [starWarsIntrospectionTests.js](https://github.com/graphql/graphql-js/blob/main/src/__tests__/starWarsIntrospection-test.ts)